 Siem Reap is the capital city of Siem Reap Province located in northwestern Cambodia.
 Known for a myriad of temples scattered throughout the vast area of Angkor, Siem Reap attracts a significant number of tourists from different countries any time of the year.

-Exploring Cambodia is not only about temples and pagodas.
+Exploring Cambodia is not just about temples and pagodas.
 The country’s rich culture, humble people, and diverse cuisine are some of the highlights worth noting.
 The laid-back environment in the country makes it a perfect destination for those who love the outdoors.
 Go further afield and the rustic rural atmosphere will leave you a sensation of feeling humbled.

 If you’re a brown-complexioned, typical Asian-looking guy like me, many Cambodians will assume that you are a fellow national.
 It was a relief on my part because I achieved my goal of blending in with the crowd.
 Almost all Cambodians that I met on the road had a similar pattern of starting their conversation with me by speaking in vernacular first and will then be amazed when I speak no Khmer in return.
 They would likely say, “We look same-same!”